Semantic SEO Services

 Topical Gap Analysis

-Identifying the subtopics and entities your competitors cover that you do not — the gaps that, when filled, expand your authority into new areas of search visibility.
+Identifying the subtopics and entities your competitors cover that you do not.
+Filling those gaps expands your authority into new areas of search visibility.

 Featured Snippet Optimization